JackWRadford/focus-app/README.md

 ## Features

-- Pomodoro timer with short and long breaks
+- Pomodoro timer with short and long breaks.
-- Settings to choose focus and break durations, the break interval, and toggle notifications
+- Settings to choose focus and break durations, the break interval, and toggle notifications.
-- Analytics to show focus time over the current day, week, month, and year
+- Analytics to show focus time over the current day, week, month, and year.
+- Local notifications when focus or break sessions have completed.

+## Screenshots